-- 1. Reviewed and recommended the unaudited interim quarterly financial reports and the annual audited financial statements for the Board's approval prior to their release to Bursa Malaysia Securities Berhad. - 2.
-Reviewed the results of the External Auditors' audit report. - 3.
-Reviewed the audit strategy and plan of the external auditors. - 4.
-Discussed the updates of new developments in accounting standards issued by The Malaysian Accounting Standards Board. - 5.
+- 1. Reviewed and recommended the unaudited interim quarterly financial reports and the annual audited financial statements for the Board's approval prior to their release to Bursa Malaysia Securities Berhad. - Reviewed the results of the External Auditors' audit report. - 3.
+Reviewed the audit strategy and plan of the external auditors. - Discussed the updates of new developments in accounting standards issued by The Malaysian Accounting Standards Board. - 5.
 Reviewed the Company's Internal Auditors' report on the Company's control weaknesses and recommended the necessary actions for the Board's consideration. - 6.
 Considered the performance of External Auditors, reviewed the independence of External Auditors and recommended the appointment and audit fee of the external auditors for the Board's consideration. - 7.
 Reviewed the Audit Committee Report and Statement on Risk Management and Internal Control before recommending for Board approval for the purpose of inclusion in the Annual Report. - 8.
-Met with the External Auditors in the absence of Executive Board members and management on two occasions. - 9.
-Reviewed the Chairman's Statement inclusive of Corporate Social Responsibility Statement and the Corporate Governance Statement before recommending for Board approval for the purpose of inclusion in the Annual Report. - 10.
-Reviewed and updated processes and procedures to be adhered to in respect of related party transactions.
+Met with the External Auditors in the absence of Executive Board members and management on two occasions. - Reviewed the Chairman's Statement inclusive of Corporate Social Responsibility Statement and the Corporate Governance Statement before recommending for Board approval for the purpose of inclusion in the Annual Report.